 Rand is geographically isolated from other district schools.
-Many students are Socio Economically Disadvantaged, however with the support provided by the school and district our students perform well.
+Due to the town's isolation, many of our students do not have access to the internet and online educational opportunities outside of the school day.
+The majority of our students are Socio-Economically Disadvantaged, however with the support provided by the school and district our students perform well.